11 professional email subject line examples + tips to stand out in your subscribers’ inbox

 3. Communicate urgency—and FOMO—in your subject lines

 The fear of missing out is one phenomenon that can drive customers to act quickly.
-It’s also a great hook for an email subject line.
+It’s also a great hook for creating a catchy email subject line.

 If you’re looking for a way to get people to act, create a sense of urgency.
 A great example is promoting a sale and reminding customers of a discount that’s about to end.